ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 in [synergyCalculator.ts](/src/synergyCalculator.ts) is called with the potential square and any other squares that were already put in that row.

 In this doc we're calculating the synergy for a complete row with five goals.
-During generation that would happen when the final goal is added to a row, so for our example you can imagine that one of the goals (e.g. *Defeat Meg*) is being considered here as the fifth goal while the others were already picked for the board.
+During generation of a board that would happen when the final goal is added to a row, so for the example row you can imagine that one of the goals (e.g. *Defeat Meg*) is being considered as the potential final goal while the others were already picked.

+The function `calculateSynergyOfSquares()` is the only public function of the synergy calculator class.
+The following sections go over the steps this function takes in detail, and show what the helper functions that are being called return.

 ## Merging synergies